-An integrated "ecology" designed for a future in which sensor patches can monitor body chemistry painlessly and connect to "the cloud".
-The START App is for HIV+ individuals and their caregivers to better manage their condition.
+An integrated "ecology" for HIV+ individuals, designed for a future in which sensor patches can monitor body chemistry painlessly and connect to "the cloud".

 What is HIV?

 HIV stands for human immunodeficiency virus.
 It attacks the body’s immune system and destroys the cells that fight off infection and disease.

 Effect on CD4 Cells

 HIV attacks CD4 cells which are white blood cells that fight off infection and play an important role in the immune system.

 HIV increases the amount of viral load in a persons blood.
 Viral load is the amount of virus in the blood.